aelew/tech-internship-alerts/README.md

 Monitors GitHub repositories for new internships and sends alerts to Discord.
 This project is inspired by [cvrve/internships-bot](https://github.com/cvrve/internships-bot)!

+## 🌱 Discord server

+Join the [Tech Internship Alerts Discord server](https://discord.gg/P93Kc6jEKA) to get notified when new internships are posted!

 ## ✨ Features

 - Mentions users with the `@Internship Alerts` role when a new internship is found